Magritte-code/pomme/README.md

 Currently, we mainly focus on retrieving the distributions of the abundance of the chemical species producing the line, the velocity field, and its kinetic temperature.
 However, also other parameters can be retrieved.

-More information about the model for [spectral line formation](https://pomme.readthedocs.io/en/latest/background/spectral_line_formation.html) and the [probabilistic reconstruction methods](https://pomme.readthedocs.io/en/latest/background/probabilistic_reconstruction.html) can be found in the [background](https://pomme.readthedocs.io/en/latest/background/index.html) pages.
+More information about the model, our methods, and their implementation can be found in [De Ceuster et al. 2024](https://ui.adsabs.harvard.edu/abs/2024arXiv240218525D/abstract).

 *pomme* is built on top of [PyTorch](https://pytorch.org) and benefits a lot from functionality provided by [Astropy](https://www.astropy.org).
 It is currently developed and maintained by [Frederik De Ceuster](https://freddeceuster.github.io) at [KU Leuven](https://www.kuleuven.be/english/kuleuven/index.html).